Mohamedtawfikfahmy/Numerical-Analysis-Collection-/README.md

 ﻿# Numerical-Analysis-Collection-
- This are 5 apps that include Root Finding app and Numerical integration and Curve Fitting and Interpolation and Deffrential Equations Solver app
+ These are 5 apps that include Root Finding app and Numerical integration and Curve Fitting and Interpolation and Deffrential Equations Solver app